lch14forever/shotgunmetagenomics-nf/docs/run_humann2.md

 ![](http://huttenhower.sph.harvard.edu/sites/default/files/humann2_diamond_500x500.jpg)

 In the first step, it decompresses the fastq reads (if gzipped).
-If the reads is from the illumina casava v1.8+ format, it removes the space in each read name to distinguish "read1" and "read2".
+If the reads are from the illumina casava v1.8+ format, it removes the space in each read's name to distinguish "read1" and "read2".
 Besides, the workflow produces a SAM file when mapping to the customized chocophlan database.

-These steps could generate temporary files with size many times larger than the input file, which is unfriendly when running multiple samples.
+These steps could generate temporary files with size many times larger than the input files, which is unfriendly when running multiple samples.

 ## A quick and dirty fix

 If we have run MetaPhlAn2 in prior, we can skip the taxonomic profiling step.
-Besides, we can modify the source code to let it accept a SAM file from standard input -- this allows us to run the pangenome mapping step outside HUMAnN2 and pipe the generated SAM file to it.
+Besides, we can modify the source code to let HUMAnN2 accept a SAM file from standard input -- this allows us to run the pangenome mapping step outside HUMAnN2 and pipe the generated SAM file to it.

 ### Run MetaPhlAn2